Gaziantep: Administrative changes

-The Dulkadir emirate didn't simply go away immediately after the Ottoman victory at Marj Dabiq.
+The Dulkadir emirate did not simply go away immediately after the Ottoman victory at Marj Dabiq.
 It stuck around as an Ottoman vassal until 1522, when the last Dulkadir ruler "resisted discipline by the Ottoman administration".
 The Ottomans had him executed and officially dismantled the Dulkadir principality, annexing its territories to the empire to form the beglerbeglik of Dulkadir.

 Despite being part of the former Dulkadir territories, though, the sanjak of Gaziantep was initially put under the beglerbeglik of Aleppo instead of Dulkadir.
 This indicates how, just as in the Mamluk period, Gaziantep was then seen more as part of northern Syria than as part of Anatolia.
 The area was "culturally mixed", and many locals were bilingual in Turkish and Arabic (as well as other languages).
 Gaziantep's cultural and economic ties were mostly with Aleppo, which was a major international center of trade.

 At some point in the 1530s, Gaziantep was moved into the beglerbeglik of Dulkadir, whose capital was Maraş.
 Even though it was now administratively part of Dulkadir, Gaziantep remained commercially more connected to Aleppo.